m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

 ![image](https://user-images.githubusercontent.com/16122365/236263327-1602c230-f44b-474c-9510-b03fc1a40922.png)

 ## Identifying data exfiltration

-GC2 provides the ability to exfiltrate data (T1567.002:Exfiltration Over Web Service: Exfiltration to Cloud Storage) from the endpoint to Azure storage or AWS S3.
+OffensiveNotion provides the ability to exfiltrate data (T1567.002:Exfiltration Over Web Service: Exfiltration to Cloud Storage) from the endpoint to Azure storage or AWS S3.
 The image below illustrates how the data appears in the specified Azure storage blob.

 **IMAGE**

-The image below illustrates how data can also be exfiltrated to an S3 bucket in AWS:

 **IMAGE**